Introduction

 - A temporary replacement stop or transport notice changes the usual layout.

-How to verify it on the street
+How to verify it before you act

 - Cross-check against NSW Road Rules (legislation portal) and NSW Government road safety guidance before relying on a contested parking decision.